 Curriculum for Excellence spans learning from 3-18 years.
 Its aims are to improve our children’s life chances, to nurture successful learners, confident individuals, effective contributors, and responsible citizens, building on Scotland’s reputation for great education.

 Many of our learners work between early and first levels with other learning focusing on the benchmarks and milestones, with a bespoke curriculum for each learner.

-It develops skills for learning, life and work to help young people go on to further study, secure work and navigate life.
-It brings real life into the classroom, making learning relevant and helps young people apply lessons to their life beyond the classroom.
-It links knowledge in one subject area to another, helping children understand the world and make connections.
-It develops skills so that children can think for themselves, make sound judgements, challenge, enquire and find solutions.
+Our curriculum develops skills for learning, life and work, bringing real life into the classroom, making learning relevant and helping young people apply lessons to their life beyond the classroom.
+It links knowledge in one subject area to another helping make connections in their learning.
+It develops skills which can enable children to think for themselves, make sound judgements, challenge, enquire and find solutions.

-There will be personal support to help young people fulfil their potential and make the most of their opportunities with additional support when needed.
+There is an entitlement to personal support to help young people fulfil their potential and make the most of their opportunities with additional support wherever that’s needed.
 There will be a new emphasis by all staff on looking after our children’s health and wellbeing – to ensure that the school is a place where children feel safe and secure.